Muslim Women are Poised to Become the World’s Next Superpower

 Dutta told The Drum that the report represents the “the vast diaspora of Muslim identities and the complexity within this global culture.”

-The study looked at stereotypical marketing strategies challenged by Muslim women abroad, which has caused marketers to take a step back.
+The study looked at stereotypical Top Trends for Marketers strategies challenged by Muslim women abroad, which has caused marketers to take a step back.

 Former director of product marketing at Refinery29, Benish Shah, told Dutta that the Muslim experience has been whitewashed and that marketers should stop expecting Muslims to represent broad concepts via personal narratives that do not reflect their true values.